EDGE (telecommunication): Higher modulation schemes

 Both uplink and downlink throughput is improved by using 16 or 32 QAM (quadrature amplitude modulation), along with turbo codes and higher symbol rates.

+Enhanced CSD

+A lesser-known version of the EDGE standard is Enhanced Circuit Switched Data (ECSD), which is circuit switched.

+Compact-EDGE

+A variant, so called Compact-EDGE, was developed for use in a portion of Digital AMPS network spectrum.

 Networks

 The Global mobile Suppliers Association (GSA) states that, as of May 2013, there were 604 GSM/EDGE networks in 213 countries, from a total of 606 mobile network operator commitments in 213 countries.